 1758 – 1822

-I was born in 1758, the youngest of five children in the Wick Family.
-My father established one of the largest farms in the Morristown containing 1,400 acres with 1,000 acres of good timber, primarily oak and walnut, a large apple orchard and land growing barley, oats and flax.
-My four siblings moved out of our home before the war for Independence began.
+I was the youngest of five children in the Wick family, born in 1758.
+We had one of the largest farms in the area of Morristown, New Jersey.
+We had 1,400 acres with stands of oak and walnut timber, a large apple orchard, and fields of barley, oats and flax.